Susan Ngawati-Osborne

 Julie Corker

-Kaiwhakahaere Rauemi – Operations Manager
+Kaiwhakahaere Rauemi – Head of Operations

 Ngāti Te Ara, Ngāti Kopaki, Ngāti Hine